Teradata/stacki/test-framework/test-suites/integration/README.md

 The tests will obviously be ran against the frontend code and database, so might fail if the data in the database doesn't match a freshly barnacled system.
 It may also completely light your server on fire; you get to keep the ashes.

-1. Copy the tests directory `stacki/test-framework/test-suites/integration/tests` to the frontend at `/export/tests`.
+1. Copy the test-suites directory `stacki/test-framework/test-suites` to the frontend at `/export/test-suites`.

-2. Copy the test-files directory at `stacki/test-framework/test-suites/integration/test-files` to the frontend at `/export/test-files`

-3. Logged into the frontend as root, run `pytest /export/tests` to run all the integration tests.
+2. Logged into the frontend as root, run `pytest /export/test-suites/integration/tests` to run all the integration tests.
 You can pass `pytest` a specific test file if you just want to run the tests within, or even a specific test in a given file.